 - For effective protection in automobile accidents and sudden stops, a child must be properly restrained, using a seat belt or child restraint system depending on the age and size of the child.
 Holding a child in your arms is not a substitute for a child restraint system.
-In an accident, the child can be crushed against the windshield, or between you and the vehicle's interior. - Regular Cab models: Toyota strongly urges use of a proper child restraint system which conforms to the size of the child. - Access Cab and Double Cab models: Toyota strongly urges the use of a proper child restraint system that conforms to the size of the child, installed on the rear seat.
+In an accident, the child can be crushed against the windshield, or between you and the vehicle's interior. - Vehicles without rear seats: Toyota strongly urges use of a proper child restraint system which conforms to the size of the child. - Vehicles with rear seats: Toyota strongly urges the use of a proper child restraint system that conforms to the size of the child, installed on the rear seat.
 According to accident statistics, the child is safer when properly restrained in the rear seat than in the front seat. - Never install a rear-facing child restraint system on the front passenger seat even if the AIR BAG OFF indicator light is illuminated.
-In the event of an accident, the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child if the rear-facing child restraint system is installed on the front passenger seat. - Access Cab and Double Cab models: A forward-facing child restraint system may be installed on the front passenger seat only when it is unavoidable.
+In the event of an accident, the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child if the rear-facing child restraint system is installed on the front passenger seat. - Vehicles with rear seats: A forward-facing child restraint system may be installed on the front passenger seat only when it is unavoidable.
 A child restraint system that requires a top tether strap should not be used in the front passenger seat since there is no top tether strap anchor for the front passenger seat.
 Adjust the seatback as upright as possible and always move the seat as far back as possible even if AIR BAG OFF indicator light is illuminated, because the front passenger airbag could inflate with considerable speed and force.
-Otherwise, the child may be killed or seriously injured. - Bench type front seat: Do not install a child restraint system on the center seat if it interferes with driving operations such as gear shifting.
-In this case, install the child restraint system on the right passenger seat. - Bench type front seat: The driver and passengers sit on a bench seat in this vehicle.
-Therefore, when installing a child restraint system, the seat must be moved back from the SRS airbag as far as possible while also maintaining the driver's seating position.
-Otherwise, the force of the rapid inflation of the airbag could cause death or serious injury to the child.
+Otherwise, the child may be killed or seriously injured.